AlexGeControl/ROS-Engineer/README.md

 # Docker for ROS, Theory and Practice

-This is the Docker image for [ROS, Theory and Practice, 深蓝学院](https://www.shenlanxueyuan.com/my/course/246).
+This is the Docker image for [ROS, Theory and Practice, 深蓝学院](https://www.shenlanxueyuan.com/my/course/246) and [Robotics Software Engineer, Udacity](https://www.udacity.com/course/robotics-software-engineer--nd209).

 ---